-They believe that the British had the power, and the plan, and that they successfully executed it.
+They believe that the British had the power, and a plan, and that they successfully executed it.
 India was changed, and much for the worse.
 This is one of those historical judgments that rests on perceptions of the present as much as of the past.
 It can be traced to the question: if India is unsatisfactory as a society now, then why is this?
 Who is to blame?
 The handiest culprit is colonialism, and the blame can be made to stick more firmly if colonialism can also be shown to have been particularly powerful, irresistible and malign.
 Leaving aside for now the case for and against these arguments, it has to be seen that the way the Subaltern case is being made also directly and profoundly influences all of the history that it actually produces.

 And finally we can reach for another familiar cliché: Catch 22.
-Even if the British as rulers had left India’s workings entirely alone, even if they had preserved and nurtured diversity, they would still not be able to deflect the accusation of division, for they would still have been ruling an India divided in multiple ways.
+Even if the British as rulers had left India’s workings entirely alone, even if they had preserved and nurtured local diversity, they would still not be able to deflect the accusation of division, for they would still have been ruling an India divided in multiple ways.
 Meanwhile attempts to unify or homogenise India could be condemned as cultural imperialism, or dismissed as motivated by the self-serving desire for administrative convenience.
 Damned either way.
 The charge of ‘Divide and Rule’ is ultimately inescapable because of its second element.
 Divisions could be created, exploited, preserved or left alone, but all the while the British definitely, incontrovertibly, ruled.